Hungarian opposition’s primary run-off tainted by rows and backroom deals

 The talks reached an impasse on Wednesday as Dobrev’s two rivals clashed.
 Karacsony said he would only resign if hit by a tram, while Marki-Zay also seemed reluctant to leave the race after polls showed him second in the race and closing the gap with Dobrev.

+We are going to run separately in the second round, but we are both committed to preserving and strengthening opposition unity, Karacsony wrote on his Facebook page on Wednesday night after yet another round of talks.

 Median's latest poll shows Dobrev at 37%, Marki-Zay at 33%, and Karacsony trailing way behind at 24% among decided voters.
-Budapest's mayor shrugged off the findings in the poll but observers say it could have far-reaching consequences and determine the outcome of the rivalry between the two.
+Budapest's mayor shrugged off the findings in the poll, but observers say it could have far-reaching consequences and determine the outcome of the rivalry between the two.

 The primaries have shaken the political balance of power, as more people wanted Viktor Orban to go next year than to stay, according to Median.